MichaelHaussmann/spil/README.md

 ## Interested ?

 We'd love to hear from you.
-We are interested in any kind of feedback or questions.
+We are interested in any kind of feedback: comments, questions, issues, pull requests.

 Spil is released under Lesser GPL and is usable in closed source commercial applications.
+Other licensing is possible, please get in touch.

 Don't hesitate to contact us : [spil@xeo.info](mailto:spil@xeo.info).
 We will be happy to respond.